keybase/client/go/saltpack/specs/saltpack_encryption.md

 authenticator by repeating steps #1 and #2 and then calling [`crypto_auth_verify`](http://nacl.cr.yp.to/auth.html).

+Unlike the twice-encoded header above, payload packets are once-encoded directly to the output stream.

 After encrypting the entire message, the sender adds an extra payload packet with an empty payload to signify the end.
 If a message doesn't end with an empty payload packet, the receiving client should report an error that the